joannapb/ad_integration/api/destaques_ads.md

     Pragma: no-cache

     {
-        "reason": "PRODUCT_NOT_FOUND_BY_ACCOUNT",
+        "reason": "NOT_FOUND",
-        "message": "Plan does not control limits."
+        "message": "Ad not found."
     }
     ```